If you are unable to make an online application

 Consent for children under 18 years of age

-In Sweden both custodial parents have the right to participate in decisions that concern their child.
-Therefore, if the other custodian is not accompanying you to Sweden, they must give their consent for the child to move to Sweden.
-Their consent can be given in a letter signed by the other custodian, who states that he or she gives permission for the child to move.
+In Sweden, both parents or legal guardians have the right to participate in decisions concerning the child.
+Therefore, the other parent or legal guardian who is not accompanying you to Sweden must give their consent to the child being allowed to move to Sweden.
+A consent may be a letter signed by the other legal guardian in which he or she writes that he or she gives his or her consent for the child to move.

 The letter of consent should contain

-- the name, date of birth and address of the parent giving their consent
+- name, date of birth, and address of the parent giving their consent

-- the name and date of birth of the child the consent relates to
+- name and date of birth of the child that the consent applies to

-- the parent’s agreement for the child to be granted a residence permit to take up residence in Sweden
+- that the parent/legal guardian gives their consent for their child to be granted a residence permit to settle in Sweden

-- signature of the parent giving their consent and their name in clear script.
+- signature of the parent/legal guardian providing their consent and their name in block letters.

 The application form tells you which documents you must attach.